Close Menu

 We asked 10 industry leaders for the one lesson every private fintech should take seriously.

-Two of the biggest fintech IPOs of 2025 have not gone to plan.
+The most important fintech IPO lessons of 2025 came from two companies that were supposed to be success stories.
 Chime listed on the NASDAQ in June at $27 per share, peaked at $44.94 on opening day, and has since dropped to the low $20s.
 Meanwhile, Klarna hit the NYSE in September at $40 per share, popped to $45.82 on day one, and now trades around $14.
-As a result, that is a 65% collapse in under six months.
+That represents a 65% collapse in under six months.

 Together, these two companies have wiped out billions in market value.
-Specifically, Chime fell from a $25 billion private valuation to roughly $8.5 billion today.
+Chime fell from a $25 billion private valuation to roughly $8.5 billion today.
 Similarly, Klarna went from $45.6 billion in 2021 to just over $5 billion.
-In short, the numbers tell a clear story: private market hype and public market reality are two very different things.
+The numbers tell a clear story, and these fintech IPO lessons apply far beyond Chime and Klarna: private market hype and public market reality are two very different things.

 So what went wrong?
-And what should private fintechs learn from it before they consider their own IPOs?
+And what should private fintechs learn before they consider their own listings?
 To find out, we put that question to founders, operators, and industry leaders across fintech, real estate, marketing, and technology.
-Their answers cut through the noise.
+Their answers produced fintech IPO lessons that cut through the noise.

 The core problem at both companies was the same.
 Growth looked impressive on paper, but the underlying economics were fragile.
 For instance, Chime posted $2.19 billion in 2025 revenue with 31% year-over-year growth.
 However, it also reported a $1.01 billion net loss, driven largely by stock-based compensation costs triggered by the IPO itself.
 Klarna told a similar story.
 It hit $1.08 billion in Q4 revenue alone, beating analyst expectations by a wide margin.
 Yet it swung from a $21 million profit in 2024 to a $273 million loss in 2025.
 In other words, the profitability story that sold investors on the IPO evaporated within months.